IdentiDoc/identiDoc/README.md

 ### API

 The identiDoc API is a RESTful API developed using the Flask-RESTful library.
+The API has 3 endpoints planned.
+* GET /query - This endpoint sends in parameters for the query which receives classification results. ***PARTIALLY COMPLETED***
+* POST /upload - This endpoint allows the user to upload a file for classification. ***COMPLETE***
+* GET /download - This endpoint will allow the user to download the classified file. ***PLANNED***

 ### Database